Elon Lages Lima: Biography

 He began his career as a high school teacher in Fortaleza, Ceará.
 Lima graduated with a bachelor's degree in mathematics from the Universidade do Brasil (today UFRJ) in 1953.
 He obtained his doctorate in 1958 from the University of Chicago with Edwin Henry Spanier as advisor.
 He is a former Guggenheim Fellow, and holds memberships in the Academia Brasileira de Ciências (Brazilian Academy of Sciences) and the TWAS, the Academy of Sciences for the Developing World.
-He is a professor Honoris Causa of the Universidade Federal do Ceará and of the University of Brasília.
+He is a professor Honoris Causa of the Universidade Federal do Ceará and of the University of Brasília, where he taught from 1964 to 1965.
 He was a member of the Upper Board of FAPERJ from 1987 to 1991.
 He was also a member of the National Board of Education.

 He wrote over thirty books in mathematics, some of which are intended for secondary school teachers.
 Between 1990 and 1995, he coordinated the IMPA-VITAE project, which held skills improvement courses for mathematics teachers in eleven cities from eight states throughout Brazil.

 He received the grã-cruz ("Great Cross") of the Ordem Nacional do Mérito Científico ("National Order of Scientific Merit") of Brazil.